RedSeal9/viscalc/README.md

 # viscalc
  a calculator that gives you answers and equations instead of only answers
 ##
-server built with Node.js and Express.js
+* server built with Node.js and Express.js

-client made with ???
+* client made with HTML, Javascript, and CSS